morepath/morepath/doc/developing.rst

 flake8
 ------

 flake8_ is a tool that can do various checks for common Python mistakes using pyflakes_ and checks for PEP8_ style compliance.
+We want a codebase where there are no flake8 messages.

 To do pyflakes and pep8 checking do::